oceanprotocol/docs/user-guides/how-to-df-estimate-apy.md

 2. APYs are always initially calculated by dividing the amount of OCEAN you have received from rewards, by the relative amount of OCEAN you have locked up.
 3. As a rule: _Wherever APYs are provided to the user in the app (df.oceandao.org), they are caclulated assuming an initial 4-year lock up period with a weekly schedule of compounding rewards into an updated 4-year lock.
 This estimate works provided current: number of users, reward emissions, and other reward parameters stay constant while excluding all tx fees_

-Having said all of this, let's work through it and try to keep it as simple as possible.
+Now that we got that out of the way, let's work through it and try to keep it as simple as possible.

 ### Estimating Passive APY